Scotts

 The pack is formed in response to a world that is perceived as fundamentally hostile; a world of predator and prey.

-The scottian personality type demonstrates the closest parallel of actual behavior to the behavior ‘supposed’ when employing the metaphors that we have found helpful in understanding the other two personality types.
+The scottian personality type demonstrates the closest parallel of actual behavior to the assumed behavior when employing the metaphors that we have found helpful in understanding the three personality types.
 Case in point, the social behavior of certain predators (dogs and wolves) in the wild and the social behavior of the scott in a social situation.
-A scott will, invariably (upon entering a social situation), approach all the other people present and ‘push them on the shoulder’ (figuratively most of the time, on occasion literally).
-The scott is doing this simply to elicit a reaction/response from the other person, which in turn allows (the scott) to establish ranking.
 Does the other person push back or not?
-Where in the pack that the situation implies, does any one person stand relative to our scott.
+Where in the ‘pack’ that the situation implies, does any one person stand relative to our scott.

 How do you know when you encounter a scott?